hrakotobe/auto-file-to-dir/README.md

 --help will show the full list of implemented options.

 The main ones are:

 - -v for verbose output
-- -n dry-run, to see the files and directories to be processed without changing anything
+- -n to see the files and directories to be processed without changing anything (dry-run)

 # Disclaimer